<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 The Fiduciary Risk Landscape for Retirement Plan Sponsors Is Changing

-As more plan sponsors encounter legal challenges stemming from breaches in their fiduciary responsibility to act in the best interest of plan participants, insurance companies are starting to ask more questions before underwriting coverage for fiduciary risk associated with retirement plans.
+As plan sponsors continue to encounter legal challenges stemming from accusations of alleged breaches in their fiduciary responsibility to act in the best interest of plan participants, insurance rates continue to fluctuate and companies are starting to ask more questions before underwriting coverage for fiduciary risk associated with retirement plans.
 Some policies even go so far as to exclude coverage if an organization is involved in a class-action fiduciary lawsuit.

 Four Questions Insurers Ask Before Underwriting Fiduciary Risk

-Over the past few years, we’ve seen an evolution in the questions insurers are asking before underwriting coverage for fiduciary risk associated with retirement plans.
+As the fiduciary risk landscape evolves, we have seen a different evolution right alongside it in the questions insurers are asking before underwriting coverage for fiduciary risk associated with retirement plans.

-What can plan sponsors do to ensure they are diligently upholding their fiduciary responsibilities in this changing risk landscape?
+How can plan sponsors ensure they are diligently upholding their fiduciary responsibilities in this changing risk landscape?

 • Does my organization have a history of receiving any ERISA violations?